Genesis 3: A Commentary

 (3:6) “When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise, she took from its fruit and ate; and she gave also to her husband with her, and he ate.”

-People often call “sin” an “accident” or a “mistake.”
-But eating the fruit was no “accident” or “mistake.”
+People often call “sin” an “accident,” a “mistake,” or a “confusion.”
+Not true!
 An “accident” is when I bump my elbow into a glass of milk, spilling it on the floor.
-A “mistake” is when I think that 3 plus 4 equals 10.
-This was far different!
+A “mistake” is when I think that 6 times 7 equals 45.
+Sin is nothing like this!
 There weren’t a multitude of laws that would confuse them—only one.
 Grabbing, eating, and chewing the fruit was a deliberate, volitional choice—not a mere accident or mistake.

 In reality, every other tree that God had created was “pleasing to the sight and good for food” (Gen. 2:9).
 Why was this tree so unique?
 It wasn’t the fruit, but Eve’s distrust of God.

-The battle was fought and lost in their beliefs.
 Once the distorted beliefs were created, the behavior followed almost immediately.
-Sailhamer notes, “How quickly the transgression comes once the decision has been made!”[10]
-The deceit led to desire which led to death!
+The battle was lost based on their beliefs about God and his word.
+Sailhamer notes, “How quickly the transgression comes once the decision has been made!”[20]
+The deceit led to desire which led to death.

-“…and she gave also to her husband with her, and he ate.”
+“She gave also to her husband with her, and he ate.”
 Adam was standing there the entire time!
-In the Hebrew, Satan addresses the couple with the plural “you,” also implying that Adam was there.
+In Hebrew, Satan addresses the couple with the plural “you,” which also implies that Adam was standing there.
 What was he doing?
 What was he thinking?
 Nothing!
+A malevolent and powerful being was attacking his wife, and Adam did nothing!
 The passivity of Adam has passed down to all of his sons throughout history, doing nothing in the presence of sin and evil.

 (3:7) “Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves loin coverings.”